pjrambo/VINS-Fusion-gpu/README.md

 The essential software environment is same as VINS-Fusion.
 Besides, it requires OpenCV cuda version.(Only test it on OpenCV 3.4.1).
 Visionworks: Optional

+If you want to CUDA mode of this package, [libSGM](https://github.com/fixstars/libSGM) is required for depth estimation.

 ## 2. Usage
 ### 2.1 Change the opencv path in the CMakeLists
+This package support CUDA mode and CPU mode with OpenMP enabled.
+If you are using on embedded device, I strongly recommend you to use this package with CUDA to achieve best performance.

+By default, CUDA is automatically detected, however you can disable it by set

+>set(DETECT_CUDA false)

-Compile and install opencv 3.4 with CUDA to /usr/local/
+When using OpenCV, I recommend that you to compile and install opencv 3.4 with CUDA to /usr/local/

+If your opencv with CUDA is installed in other localization, modify the

+>SET("OpenCV_DIR"  "/usr/local/share/OpenCV/")

 If you don't have visionworks, please
 >set(ENABLE_VWORKS false)

+NVIDIA VisionWorks gives slightly better performance, however, the VisionWorks support for this package is not stable yet.
 If you are using visionworks, please config the visionworks sample path

 ```cmake
     include_directories(